 Think outside the box with this beautiful holiday.
-Here I made some cards for family using the gorgeous Bloomin' Heart Thinlit Dies and Love Blossoms Designer Series Paper Stack (designer series paper NLA).
+Here I made some Easter Greeting Cards for family using the gorgeous Bloomin' Heart Thinlit Dies and Love Blossoms Designer Series Paper Stack (designer series paper NLA).
 I figured Easter is a season that is all about the love of Christ, so why not send some love to those you care most for?

 Of course, you can also have some fun with punches and bunnies this Easter.
 I made a punch art bunny card using one of the many designs out there on the 'Net for inspiration.
 I got my punches from Stampin' Up! of course

 I made these bunny cards, modifying them as I didn't have the stamp set or all the dies she used, by following instructions on the Qbee's quest blog.
 You can often modify a papercraft idea to suit the supplies you have, right?

 If you are looking for something to put little treats in, here's a You're So Sweet bag with an Easter theme:

 I also love the little Honeycomb Happiness stamp set (NLA) Here I used a different fold to make my greeting card with the little chick, and used my fringing scissors to make the grass:

 If you liked these projects, you may also like the following: